StreetSupport/streetsupport-web/README.md

 Happy to discuss any of this:

-* The SCSS uses BEM and mobile first,
+* SCSS styling uses BEM and mobile first,
 * Try to modularise & reuse style components (if possible),
-* Add each new component to _components.hbs,
 * Webpack is used, so try and follow the ES2015 module structure,
-* Vanilla JavaScript is in use with minimal libraries, try to install framework/modules only when needed,
+* Vanilla JavaScript is in use with minimal libraries.
+Try to install framework/modules only when needed,
-* No Angular or similar please (for now!),
-* ES2015 is fully supported in the workflow,
+* ES2015 code is fully supported in the workflow as Babel is used to transpile,
 * Client side templating (Hogan.js/mustache) is in use but do any logic in the API/JavaScript.
 Use templating for rendering output only,
-* To use client side templating, you must use a \ before each statement.
+* To use client side templating in a page, you must use a \ before each statement.